Maine restaurant leaves diners in state of Grace

 Every element of the design shows a keen eye for detail.
 Napkin rings are made from spare parts harvested from the original pipe organ.
 The dramatic architectural feature over the bar echoes two trefoil stained glass windows.
 Even the knives mimic tall, spear-shaped windows.

-Chef Peter Sueltenfuss presides over the large open kitchen located in the church’s former altar.
+Chef Eric Simeon, who worked in San Francisco, Hawaii and New York before moving north, presides over the large open kitchen located in the church’s former altar.
 There, he produces an eclectic blend of modern American cooking that leans heavily on Maine seafood and locally-raised produce.

 A rotating “Maine farm feature” emphasizes meat from area farms.
 Simeon has an “everything but the squeak” philosophy that can carry pork products from a charcuterie plate appetizer through to “pretzels and beer,” a dessert where salty-sweet bacon ice cream makes a surprise appearance.